Tillayevxusniddin/apuri_kaihatsu/backend/README.md

 ```

 3. **Create or Update `nodemon.json`**:
-Ensure you have a `nodemon.json` file in the root directory of your project.
+Ensure you have a `nodemon.json` file in for each  root directory of your project.
 This file should contain the necessary
 environment variables for your application.

 ```json